Question: I have hives. Since the allergy season this year is so bad, should I expect my condition to worsen as well?

 Question: I broke out in hives around my knees within 24 hours after doing strenuous exercise on a stair stepper.
 I thought this was bizarre but read that people sometimes have allergic reactions to stress on joints.
 Do you think this was the case?

 Answer: I am not sure that the location of the hives tells us much about the origin of the problem.
-However, hives following exercise (or exercise induced urticaria) is a well-known condition.
-In some patients, they are associated with eating specific foods; celery, shrimp, wheat and dairy products have all been implicated, but there may be others.
-If this happens more than once, it is best to wait to exercise at least 6 hours after eating, and to exercise with a friend.
+However, exercise-induced urticaria (hives following exercise) is a well-known condition.
+In some people, they are associated with eating specific foods.
+Celery, shrimp, wheat and dairy products have all been implicated, but there may be others.
+If this happens more than once, it is best to have this evaluated further by an allergist, as this can be associated with anaphylaxis, a potentially life-threatening reaction.

-Question: I suffer from angioedema and have recently had a new outburst.
+Question: I am diagnosed with angioedema and have recently had a new outbreak.
 My allergist is doing an old treatment of Doxepin.
 This has helped some, but not completely.
-It is five years since I've been steroid-free, and I have no desire to go back on them.
+I've been steroid-free for five years, and I have no desire to go back on them.
 A recent biopsy of one of the lesions indicated angioedema with a possible allergic component.
 What is the newest hive treatment?